DeaconSeals/comp-2210/docs/term/2025-summer/syllabus/syllabus.md

 Access](https://www.aubookstore.com/t-Textbook_AllAccess.aspx) program.
 Instructions on accessing and using Vocareum are provided as part of the Module 0 materials in the course.

-## Respondus Monitor Subscription
-A Respondus Monitor subscription costs $15 per year.
-You can make the purchase the first time Respondus Monitor is required by an exam in the course.
-The process is simple, and payment can be made via credit card, debit card, or PayPal.
-A student subscription for Respondus Monitor is valid for 12 months (365 days) and can be used with other courses.

 ---